New York Fun Facts & Trivia

 Except for emergencies, honking your car horn is illegal in New York City, but everyone does it anyway.

-Manhattan was purchased from the native people in 1626 for the modern equivalent of U.S. $1000.
+Manhattan was purchased from the native people in 1626 for the equivalent of U.S. $ 1,000.

 In Ocean City, New York, eating while swimming in the ocean is prohibited.

-New York is the third most populous state in the United States after California and Texas.
-Of its population of 19 million, a little over 8 million live in New York City alone.
+New York is the third-most populous state in the United States, after California and Texas.
+Of its population of 19 million, about eight million live in New York City alone.

 In 1848, the first women’s rights convention in the United States was held in Seneca Falls, New York, officially starting the fight for women’s rights.
 Women would win the right to vote in New York in 1917.

 Due to struggles with the potato famine and political issues, by 1850, more native-born Irish lived in New York City than in Dublin, Ireland.
-New York City is still home to more people of Irish ancestry than Ireland’s capital city.
+New York City still has more people of Irish ancestry than Ireland’s capital city.

 New Yorkers bite ten times more people than sharks do worldwide each year.

-Adirondack Park in northeast New York has six million acres, making it the largest national park in the United States.
+The Adirondack Park in northeast New York spans 6 million acres, making it the largest national park in the United States.
 It is larger than Yellowstone, Yosemite, Grand Canyon, Glacier, and Olympic Parks combined.

 New York City doesn’t have any Walmarts.